 - Spices and aromatic herbs (cinnamon, thyme, oregano).

-These foods contain very low, non-toxic amounts of salicylic acid , which pose no health concerns.
+These foods contain very low and non-toxic amounts of salicylic acid , which do not pose any health problems.

 Ban on salicylic acid as a food additive

-Historically, salicylic acid was used as a preservative in foods due to its antimicrobial and antifungal properties.
-However, this practice was banned due to health risks associated with excessive ingestion.
+Historically, salicylic acid was used as a preservative in food products due to its antimicrobial and antifungal properties.
+However, this practice has been banned due to health risks associated with excessive ingestion.

 Are you looking for an analysis?

-As salicylic acid is subject to strict regulations , its laboratory dosage is essential to ensure product safety and compliance .
+Since salicylic acid is subject to strict regulations , its laboratory measurement is essential to ensure product safety and compliance .

 Why analyze salicylic acid?